minetest/minetest/doc/lua_api.md

             * `dawn_sky`: ColorSpec, for the top half of the sky during dawn/sunset.
               (default: `#b4bafa`)
               The resulting sky color will be a darkened version of the ColorSpec.
-              > [!WARNING] The darkening of the ColorSpec is subject to change.
             * `dawn_horizon`: ColorSpec, for the bottom half of the sky during dawn/sunset.
               (default: `#bac1f0`)
               The resulting sky color will be a darkened version of the ColorSpec.
-              > [!WARNING] The darkening of the ColorSpec is subject to change.
             * `night_sky`: ColorSpec, for the top half of the sky during the night.
               (default: `#006bff`)
               The resulting sky color will be a dark version of the ColorSpec.
-              > [!WARNING] The darkening of the ColorSpec is subject to change.
             * `night_horizon`: ColorSpec, for the bottom half of the sky during the night.
               (default: `#4090ff`)
               The resulting sky color will be a dark version of the ColorSpec.
-              > [!WARNING] The darkening of the ColorSpec is subject to change.
             * `indoors`: ColorSpec, for when you're either indoors or underground.
               (default: `#646464`)
             * `fog_sun_tint`: ColorSpec, changes the fog tinting for the sun